 The club’s fanbase is global and identifying fans worldwide can become a headache when organising marketing campaigns to personalise individual fan journeys.

-Liverpool named SAS as its official AI automation marketing partner late last year in a bid to consolidate its fan data, centralising it to identify each fan across the globe and launch campaigns designed for them, enabling revenue growth at the same time.
+Liverpool named SAS as its official AI marketing automation partner late last year in a bid to consolidate its fan data, centralising it to identify each fan across the globe and launch campaigns designed for them, enabling revenue growth at the same time.

 Speaking to Insider Sport, Jennifer Chase, Chief Marketing Officer of SAS, explains the early campaigns the club has embarked on already, and why personalisation is becoming an increasingly important part of the club’s marketing campaigns.